opencollective/opencollective-website/README.md

 ## Deployment

+Use the `scripts/deploy.sh [env]`
-If you want to deploy to staging, you need to push your code to the `staging` branch.
-CircleCI will run the tests on this branch and push to Heroku for you if successful.
+CircleCI will run the tests on this branch and push to Heroku if successful (to staging only)

 ### Manually
 If you want to deploy the app on Heroku manually (only for production), you need to add the remotes:

 ```
-git remote add heroku-production https://git.heroku.com/opencollective-prod-app.git
+git remote add heroku-production https://git.heroku.com/opencollective-prod-website.git
 ```

 Then you can run: